Deinze

 Deinze (/nl/) is a city and a municipality in the Belgian province of East Flanders.
 It comprises the city of Deinze, and the towns of Astene, Bachte-Maria-Leerne, Gottem, Grammene, Hansbeke, Landegem, Meigem, Merendree, Nevele, Petegem-aan-de-Leie, Poesele, Sint-Martens-Leerne, Vinkt, Vosselare, Wontergem, and Zeveren.
 On 1 January 2022, Deinze had a population of 44,315.
 The municipality's total area is 128.03 km2, giving a population density of 342 inhabitants per km^{2}.

 On 1 January 2019, the municipality of Nevele was merged into Deinze.

 History

-The first records of Deinze date back to the 9th century, when it was a Feudal Manor under Dutch, French, and Spanish rule.

-Since the middle ages, the city has been fully destroyed and rebuilt three times.

 In 1695, during the Nine Years' War, an English force garrisoned in the town under the command of the Irish general Francis Fergus O’Farrell was forced to surrender to French forces.

 Postal history

 The DEYNZE post office opened in 1836 with the postal code 31 (before 1864), then 94 prior to 1874.
 The only other office in the area before 1910 was PETEGHEM (not to be confused with PETEGHEM-LEZ-AUDENAERDE), which opened 1 June 1874.

 Postal codes in 1969 (before the merger of municipalities in 1977):